-Note: Having the passwords is essential.
-With some digital assets, your survivors won’t be able to access your accounts without them.
+Passing on your passwords is essential.
+With many digital assets, privacy policies will prevent your survivors from accessing your accounts without them.

 Paying for help